digdeeproots/insightloop.digdeeproots.com/index.md

 <img src="/img/why-rbr-il-ttt.png" title="business reason to do this" style="display:block; margin: 0 auto;">

+This page helps a non-coding coach teach the Insight Loop to a software team.
+A non-coder teach developers?
+Yes!
+We created this workshop to help you set up the right situation and ask the right questions so that the developers teach themselves a new way of thinking how they code.

+If you bring this to your team, you'll help them:

+* Finish stories in less time, while
+* Writing fewer bugs.

+This happens because they:

+* Read code more effectively, while
+* fixing the hazards that cause bugs.

 ## Workshop Materials

 Are you ready to facilitate your team as they learn the Insight Loop?